UAF-RCS/uaf-rcs-hpc-docs/third-party-software/singularity.md

 #### Creating Images

 One advantage to Singularity as a container solution is that Singularity does not require admin access to run.
 Therefore users, if needed, and create or obtain images themselves to run on Chinook.
-Please note that due to the operating system on Chinook that Singularity images that are based on the newest OSes may not work.
-We recommend that Singularity images be built on:
-* Ubuntu 14 (trusty) or Ubuntu 16 (xenial)
-* Debian 7 (wheezy) or 8 (jessie)
-* RHEL7

 Images will need to be created on a system that the user has Administrator access to and **users cannot create Singularity images on Chinook itself**.
 Information on building a container can be located [via Singularity's documentation](https://sylabs.io/guides/3.2/user-guide/build_a_container.html)